Mission Tejas State Park: El Camino Real

 The park contains an original segment of the El Camino Real de los Tejas.
 This historic route ran from Natchitoches, Louisiana to San Antonio.
 It was the predominant overland route across Texas for several centuries.
 The Rice Family Log Home within the park served as an inn along this route for travelers.
 Visitors to the park can still see the ruts created by carts along the path.

 Civilian Conservation Corps

-Company 888 of the Civilian Conservation Corps constructed this park from 1934-1935.
+Company 888 of the Civilian Conservation Corps constructed this park from 1934 to 1935.
 The camp was located on a tract one mile from the park's current location.
 They constructed a dam and spillway, creating a small pond.
 They also constructed a fire watchtower, campsites, trails, and the park road.
 Lost until the 1980s, the park contains a natural spring-fed pool.
 Utilizing a natural spring and the slope of the land, the builders bricked up the spring, and may have created another rock feature downhill.
 Legend has it that the CCC used the feature for bathing but the proximity of their camp to the site makes this unlikely.
 CCC Company 888 built the commemorative example of the Mission San Francisco de los Tejas.